AIA and state requirements for continuing education

 - Check on the status of carry-over credits.
 Many states do not allow carry-over credits.

 - Determine HSW requirements and other topic area requirements.
-Some states require a minimum number of continuing education in specific topics like accessibility, sustainable design or ethics.
+Some states require a minimum amount of continuing education in specific topics like accessibility, sustainable design or ethics.

 - Confirm details with your state licensing boards.
 We base this chart on the most recent information available, but we recommend that you contact your state’s board to verify your requirements.

-- Have fun choosing among the thousands of courses available—locally through your chapter, at the AIA Convention, through AIAU, and through thousands of AIA-registered providers.
+- Have fun choosing among the thousands of courses available—locally through your chapter, at the AIA Conference on Architecture, through AIAU, and through thousands of AIA-registered providers.